Black Lives Matter and Anti-Racism Resources

 Our classrooms (and online spaces) serve as a gathering place for much more than education – they help us all recognize, understand and appreciate our differences.
 We continue our commitment to help our students learn about our country’s long and continuing struggle to live our ideals of liberty and justice for all.

-George Floyd is no longer with us, but his death has left us with a clear affirmation that bears reaffirming today – Orthopaedic High School continues our daily work to be a Safe and Welcoming Place.
+These 10 human beings no longer with us, along with the 9 people murdered in the racially motivated mass shooting at Emmanuel African Methodist Episcopal Church in Charleston, South Carolina on June 17, 2015, as well as Ahmaud Arbery in 2020, Trayvon Martin in 2012 but these deaths have left us with a clear affirmation that bears reaffirming today – Orthopaedic High School continues our daily work to be a safe and welcoming place.
 We believe deeply in ensuring students are healthy, supported, engaged, challenged, safe, and socially and emotionally intelligent.
 Our district has put policies and practices into place to make sure that everyone in the LAUSD community has the opportunity to learn and work in an environment where they are treated with dignity and respect, free from bullying or harassment.
 LAUSD does not discriminate on the basis of color, ethnicity, gender, sexual orientation, gender identity, transgender status, religion, national origin, immigration status, ancestry, age, marital status, veteran status or disability.
 We know we have work to do to ensure we reach our aspirations for our African American and Black students.

 To all our African American students and staff: you matter.
 Black Lives Matter.
 We see you, and we support you.